timotheonb/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/EncapsLines/Index.rst

 <p>\|</p>, the result would be an inconsistent mixture of P tags with
 and without classes, instead of one consistent wrap.

-To demonstrate it clearly: To get rid of the mostly annoying class="bodytext", you don't need to do more than to insert the following line::
+To demonstrate it clearly: To get rid of the most annoying class="bodytext", you don't need to do more than to insert the following line::